atxdevops/dodatx-food/README.md

 Japanese / Sushi
 ----------------

 Austin has a surprisingly good selection of Japanese/Sushi restaurants.
-Here's my picks:
+Here's CZ's picks:

 * Kome - right near the venue, not the best on the list, but very solid.
 Lots more than just sushi too.